 Well, after that multitude of questions that I can safely say plagues the modern music zealot, Ear Nutrition may have something for you!
 Enter our collaborative and house Spotify playlists!

-‘Fresh Ear’ has had many monikers but with the formation of Ear Nutrition off the back of Musically Fresh and in close ties with European label Krod Records, the playlist in it’s current form is at it’s best and ever growing.
+‘Fresh Ear’ has had many monikers but with the formation of Ear Nutrition off the back of our roots in Musically Fresh and in close ties with European label Krod Records, the playlist in its current form is at it’s best and ever growing.

 Yes, I know what you’re thinking, that is indeed my face and no it wasn’t my idea, rather one of Mr. Jordan Calvi at the head of Krod Records, a face to lead an ever-becoming eclectic playlist best summarised by the following statement – ‘Punk, Skate, Rock, Hardcore, Emo and whatever.
 All you wanted to discover from the UK and beyond’.